dart-lang/language/accepted/future-releases/static-extension-methods/design-document.md

 If more than one extension applies to a specific member invocation, then if exactly one of them is more specific than all the others, that one is chosen.
 Otherwise it is a compile-time error.

-An extension is more specific than another extension if its `on` type is a subtype of the `on` type of the other extension.
-If the extension is generic, first do instantiation to bounds, then use the `on` type of that when comparing specificity of extensions.
+An extension with `on` type clause *T*<sub>1</sub> is more specific than another extension with `on` type clause *T*<sub>2</sub> iff the instantiated type (the type after applying type inference from the receiver) of *T*<sub>1</sub> is a subtype of the instantiated type of *T*<sub>2</sub> and either:

+- not vice versa, or
+- the instantiate-to-bounds type of *T*<sub>1</sub> is a subtype of the instantiate-to-bounds type of *T*<sub>2</sub> and not vice versa.

+This definition is designed to ensure that the extension chosen is the one that has the most precise type information available.

-If an extension's `on` type has a trailing `?`, say `T?`, then it is considered a supertype of the corresponding type `T` without the trailing `?`, as a subtype of any supertype of `T` that also has a trailing `?`, and otherwise unrelated to all other types.
-So, `on int?` is less specific than `on int`, and `on int?` is more specific than `on num?`.
-There is no relation between `on num` and `on int?`.
+If an extension's `on` type has a trailing `?`, say `T?`, then we treat it just as we would for the corresponding nullable type with NNBD types, which are described in a separate design document.
+In short, it means treating the type `T?`, for subtyping purposes, as a union type of `T` with `Null` (a least supertype of `T` and `Null`).

-That is, the specificity of an extension is independent of the type it is used at.
+That is, the specificity of an extension wrt. an application depends of the type it is used at, and how specific the extension is itself (what its implementation can assume about the type).

 Example: